richkylet/analysis-tools/README.md

 Brief Descriptions
 ==================
-* `PSDestimation.py`:  General methods for calculating power spectrum density (PSD) of a signal using the periodogram or Welch's methods. (uses matplotlib, numpy, scipy, and math)
+* `PSDestimation.py`:  General methods for calculating power spectrum density (PSD) of a signal using the periodogram or Welch's methods.
+(Python using matplotlib, numpy, scipy, and math)

-* `imageProcessingExamples.py`: basic examples for image processing and filtering (spline, convolved, guassian). (uses matplotlib, numpy, and scipy)
+* `imageProcessingExamples.py`: basic Python examples for image processing and filtering (spline, convolved, guassian).
+(Python using matplotlib, numpy, and scipy)

+* 'MWE_overlayColormap.m`: a minimal working MATLAB example for plotting overlapping colormaps

 Software licensed under the MIT License
 ------------